-Text is marked to show changes to proposed rule language in the original filing.
-Additions to original filing are double underlined; deletions from original filing are stricken through.
+Text is marked to show changes to proposed rule language in the immediately preceding filing.
+Additions to the immediately preceding filing are double underlined; deletions from the immediately preceding filing are stricken through.

 The Nasdaq Stock Market Rules

 4120.
 Limit Up-Limit Down Plan and Trading Halts